-EDI, Electronic Data Interchange, is now the most popular and widely used method for businesses to communicate.
-From small enterprises to large corporations, almost all organizations across the world are relying on EDI integration services.
-We know that to run a business and interact with trading partners, it is important to exchange and process a large number of documents on a daily business.
+Electronic Data Interchange is now the most popular and widely used communication method for businesses.
+From small enterprises to large corporations, almost all organizations across the world rely on EDI integration services.
+We know that to run a business and interact with trading partners, it is essential to exchange and process many documents on a daily business.
 Of course, paper-based methods or manual processes cannot accomplish these tasks effectively, and even if they could, it is time-consuming and involves higher chances of errors.
-Hence, EDI, an automated and electronic mode that is faster and more efficient.
+Hence, EDI is an automated, faster, and more efficient electronic mode.

-In the world of EDI, the two most common standards that are used in varied industries are ANSI ASC X12 and EDIFACT.
-Both these EDI standards are used to send and receive business documents electronically between trading partners.
-Although both of them are quite similar, there are numerous differences between them as well which make them different.
+In the world of EDI, the two most common standards used in varied industries are ANSI ASC X12 and EDIFACT.
+Although both are quite similar, there are numerous differences between them as well, making them different.

 In this blog, we are going to understand these standards in detail and compare them based on various factors: